 The second motivation to participate in the lottery, living closer to the workplace, appears obvious, but must be put into perspective: most cross-border commuters have quite short commutes.
-59% of them travel less than 30 minutes to work and only 6% more than 1 hour (Marxer et al., 2016, p.
+59% of them travel less than 30 min to work and only 6% more than 1 h (Marxer et al., 2016, p.
 36).
-Furthermore, Liechtenstein's accession to Schengen in 2008 led to the abolition of systematic border controls in 2011,13 which might lead to shorter commuting time for cross-border commuters from Austria.14 Still, residing in Liechtenstein can lead to more convenient commutes, be it because of even shorter commuting times, fewer bus or train changes when using public transport, or different means of transport (e.g. biking instead of driving).15
+Furthermore, Liechtenstein's accession to Schengen in 2008 led to the abolition of systematic border controls in 2011,14 which might lead to shorter commuting time for cross-border commuters from Austria.15 Still, residing in Liechtenstein can lead to more convenient commutes, be it because of even shorter commuting times, fewer bus or train changes when using public transport, or different means of transport (e.g. biking instead of driving).16

 Given these advantages of residing in Liechtenstein over commuting to Liechtenstein, we note that financial incentives are probably the most important factor for participating in the lottery, while distance to the workplace also matters.
-Moreover, there can be stronger integration into the local society and additional amenities which need not be fully anticipated by those willing to migrate.
+Moreover, there